iJustinn/Totonto_Reported_Crimes/README.md

 -   `scripts`: R code used for data simulation, downloading, analysis, and visualization

--   `llm`: records of multiple conversations with Chat GPT that assisted in building this project
+-   `inputs/llm`: records of multiple conversations with Chat GPT that assisted in building this project

 ## Large Language Model(LLM) usage statement

 This project utilized ChatGPT to assist during the research, development, and writing processes.
-A record of usage can be found in the llm folder of this repository.
+A record of usage can be found in the `inputs/llm` folder of this repository.